What is Natural Gas?

 How is Natural Gas Used?

-Natural Gas is used in many ways everyday!
+Natural Gas is used in many ways every day!
 From heating homes and water for showers to drying clothes and cooking food.
 Natural gas enriches our lives in countless ways that are increasing.
-As it replaces other fuels, it helps create energy independence.
+The vast amounts of available natural gas located right in the United States helps create energy independence.

 Natural gas also provides the base ingredients for fertilizer to grow crops, antifreeze and fabrics.
-It is used in paper production; metals, chemicals and petroleum refining; and glass, plastic and food processing.
-Waste treatment and incineration; medicines and makeup, home decor and sporting goods; as well as fueling aviation and producing hydrogen are also accomplished using natural gas.
+Paper production; metals, chemicals and petroleum refining; glass, plastic and food processing all use natural gas.
+Waste treatment and incineration; medicines and makeup, home decor and sporting goods; as well as fueling aviation and producing hydrogen, are also accomplished using natural gas.